ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_slam.rst

 This document explains how to use Nav2 with SLAM.
 The following steps show ROS 2 users how to generate occupancy grid maps and use Nav2 to move their robot around.
-This tutorial applies to both simulated and physical robots, but will be completed here on physical robot.
+This tutorial applies to both simulated and physical robots, but will be completed here on a physical robot.

 Before completing this tutorial, completing the :ref:`getting_started` is highly recommended especially if you are new to ROS and Navigation2.